From Patmos to Leros

 Patmos is on the route of large ferries running between Pireaus, the port of Athens, and Rhodes.

-Or, more frequently and of more interest to me, smaller ferries between Patmos and Kos with stops in Αρκοί or Arkoi, Λειψί or Leipsoi, Λέρος or Leros, and Κάλυμνος or Kalimnos.
+Or, more frequently and of more interest to me, smaller ferries between Patmos and Kos with stops in Αγαθονήσι or Agathonisi, Αρκοί or Arkoi, Λειψί or Leipsoi, Λέρος or Leros, and Κάλυμνος or Kalimnos.
 Tickets on all the lines are available at offices near the port in Skala on Patmos.

 Also watch the weather.
-The Aegean has strong winds, and these can cancel smaller ferry operations for a day or more.
+The Aegean has strong winds on good days, and the even stronger winds on bad days can cancel smaller ferry operations for a day or more.

 Here comes my ferry!